zachharkey/grunt-nautilus/README.md

 Default: `undefined`

 Set this with `files` array and `watch` flag properties if you would like trailing whitespace cleaned.
 The `files` property should be an array and supports standard Grunt globbing patterns.

-### Flags
-There are a few optional flags available when working with grunt-nautilus.

-#### --loud
-Type: `Boolean`
-Default: `undefined`

-Tell grunt-nautilus to log everything it is doing.
-This is handy for development of the plugin and for understanding how the plugin works from a user's perspective.
-But, ultimately, these logs will become cumbersome to see and you likely won't want this running all the time.

-#### --expanded
-Type: `Boolean`
-Default: `undefined`

-Tell grunt-nautilus to us the `jsTemplate` option to compile all the non-concatenated dist js for a dist build to all bound templates.

-#### --env
-Type: `String`
-Default: `undefined`

-Tell grunt-nautilus to use this specified environment for executing `compass` on build and deploy.
-For example, if you prefer to use the environment `dev` over `development`, pass `grunt nautilus:build --env dev` or the equivalent `grunt nautilus:build --env=dev`.